sergisproject/sergisproject.github.io/docs/json.md

 SerGIS includes a simple way of giving a user a score via the `pointValue`s that can be set for each action (which are then added up at the end to give the user his or her final score), but sometimes something more powerful is needed.
 State variables fill this place.
 They are numeric variables that persist with the user's session as the user plays the game.

 When a user makes a choice, state variables can be set, incremented, or decremented as a result of that choice (see `setVariables` and `updateVariables` in the table above this).
 Then, the values of these variables can be used later in [conditional gotos][actionobject] (which allow the next prompt to be chosen conditionally; see [Action object][actionobject] above).

 Also, if the game creator chooses, certain variables can be shown to the user (for example, to show the state of certain collectibles that they might have).
-(TODO: Last bit not yet implemented...)
+When a state variable is shown in some sort of representation to the user, it is called a Collectible.
+For more, see [Collectible object][collectibleobject] above.

 ### Example